 The University of Glasgow will be what’s known as the ‘Data Controller’ of your personal data processed in relation to the SOCIAL AI CDT EDI Survey.
 This privacy notice will explain how The University of Glasgow will process your personal data.

 Why we need it

-We are collecting your personal data such as age range and gender, and limited special categories data such as disability, ethnicity and sexual orientation, in order to meet our reporting requirements to our funding body, United Kingdom Research and Innovation (UKRI), and to provide the CDT with information about how we are meeting our Equality, Diversity and Inclusion responsibilities.
+We are collecting your personal data such as age range and gender, and limited special categories data such as disability, ethnicity, sexual orientation and socio-economic status, in order to meet our reporting requirements to our funding body, United Kingdom Research and Innovation (UKRI), and to provide the CDT with information about how we are meeting our Equality, Diversity and Inclusion responsibilities.
 We will only collect data that we need in order to provide and oversee this service to you.
 The data we collect will be shared with UKRI in an anonymous format and will not be seen by selectors who are assessing your application.

 Legal basis for processing your data

 We must have a legal basis for processing all personal data.
 In this instance, the legal basis is Consent and Public Task (Public Task - processing is necessary for the CDT to perform a task in the public interest or for its official functions and this task/function has a clear basis in law).

 What we do with it and who we share it with